bollu/ppsspp-help/input/index.md

 *`Hybrid + Bicubic`*:  [TODO - explain]

+PSP games generally have quite low texture detail, as more isn't needed due to the low resolution of the PSP display, and the lack of RAM and VRAM available.
+The Texture Scaling feature uses a high quality scaling filter to give the illusion of sharper texture detail.
+Doesn't work great with all art styles but some games are very much improved.

+There is generally no point in going beyond 3x texture scaling unless you are running at very high resolutions.

 #### Texture Filtering ####

 __Anisotropic Filtering__: [TODO]

 __Texture Filter__: [TODO]

+PSP games were made to run at 480x272, and rendering them at other resolutions sometimes causes artifacts like little lines at the boundaries of textures.
+This can sometimes be worked around by tweaking filtering settings.

 #### Hack Settings #### *most of these option break games. be careful*